MorganJBradford/mr.-Robogers-Neighborhood/README.md

 ## Known Bugs

-* _Arrays of multiple numbers do not replace 1, 2, or 3 with associated string at indexes other than 0_
+* _Numbers in arrays > 10 containing 1, 2, or 3, such as 13, are not replaced with their associated strings_
+* _Results do not display on the page_

 ## License